panther-labs/panther/docs/gitbook/quick-start.md

         FirstUserFamilyName: Jones
 ```

-Or, to deploy from source, see the [development](development.md) page.
+Or, to build and deploy from source, see the [development](development.md) page.

 ## First Login

-Once the deployment has finished, you should get an invitation email (check your spam folder) with a link to the Panther web app.
+Once the deployment has finished, you will get an invitation email from `no-reply@verificationemail.com` with your temporary login credentials.
+(If you don't see it, be sure to check your spam folder.)

 {% hint style="warning" %}
 By default, Panther generates a self-signed certificate, which will cause most browsers to present a warning page: